 - Work the alternatives

-Looking for the flexibility that will let you spend more time with family or pursue other interests like travel or hobbies?
-You may want to
+Do you want to spend more time with family or pursue other interests like travel or hobbies?
+To find this flexibility, you may want to:

 - explore alternatives to full-time employment

 - consider part-time work, consulting, job sharing, on-call work, temporary assignments and other alternatives that allow you more freedom